DenisTru/fdc-refactored/README.md

 # fdc-refactored
-Refactor FDC Project with TypeScript and React Hooks
+Refactor a project created with a team during my time in Hack Reactor I will remake all the components from scratch with TypeScript and React Hooks